-Results: The most common intraoperative complication was slippage of the cannula, occurred in 8 cases (14%); followed by trauma to the lens, seen in 4 cases (7%) and lastly retina incarcerated in the cannula in only 2 cases (3.5%).
-The postoperative IOP was high in only 6 cases (10%).
-The most common postoperative complication was inferior RD; seen in 12 (21%)cases (21%), followed by vitreous hemorrhage; seen in 4 (7%) cases (7%) and lastly ERM seen in only 2 (3%)cases (3%).
+Results: The most common intraoperative complication was slippage of the cannula, occurred in 8 cases (14%); followed by trauma to the lens 4 cases (7%) and lastly retina incarcerated in the cannula 2 cases (3.5%).
+The post-operative intraocular pressure (IOP) was high in 6 cases (10%).
+The most common postoperative complication was inferior retinal detachment (RD) 12

+(21%) cases, followed by vitreous hemorrhage 4 (7%) cases and lastly epiretinal membrane (ERM) 2 (3%) cases.

-Conclusion: The 20-gauge transconjunctival vitrectomy technique seems to be effective procedure with acceptable results with the use of conventional 20-G instruments and less cost.
+Conclusion: The 20-gauge transconjunctival vitrectomy technique is an effective procedure with acceptable results.
+It allows the use of conventional 20-G instruments with less cost.